E-card scams: Moms, dads, and grads, beware of the singing cat

 That’s why moms, dads, new grads, and anyone else marking a special occasion should pause and think before clicking on an e-card.

-Keep in mind, no matter what season, it’s a good idea to watch out for e-card scams and fight the urge to impulse-click.
-Cybercriminals design e-card scams for Valentine’s Day to Christmas and all the holidays in between.
+No matter the season, it’s important to watch out for e-card scams and fight the urge to impulse-click when an electronic card pops up in your email inbox.
+Cybercriminals design e-card scams for Valentine’s Day through to Christmas and all the holidays between.

-You might get a message via email, text, or social media telling you someone sent you an e-card and asking you to click on a link.
-If the message came from a scammer, you might click and find there’s no card.
+You might get a message via email, text, or social media telling you someone sent you an e-card from Hallmark.
+As with all e-cards, you’ll be asked to click on a link to open your new Hallmark e-card.

-Steal your identity: A type of malware known as spyware might be able to gather personal information such as your full name, Social Security number, bank logins, and other information.
-ID thieves can use this personal data to steal your identity and open new accounts in your name.
+A type of malware known as spyware might be able to gather personal information such as your full name, Social Security number, bank logins, and other information from your keystrokes or any messages you send and websites you visit.
+ID thieves can use this personal data to steal your identity and open new bank and credit card accounts in your name.

-Scam your friends: A scammer may be able to access your login credentials and hijack your email account to send scam emails to your contacts.
-These emails might hit up your contacts for money or include a link that could install malware on their device.
+A scammer may be able to access your login credentials and hijack your email account.
+This crook might then send scam emails to your contacts.
+These emails might hit up your contacts for money or include a link that could install malware on their own devices.

-Given the risks, it’s smart to know the signs of a bogus electronic greeting and what to do if you get one.
+Given the risks, it’s smart to know the signs of e-card email scams and what to do if one shows up on your phone, tablet or computer.

 Signs an “e-card” might be a scam

-So how can you tell if that e-card waiting to be picked up is safe to click or not?
+So how can you tell if an e-card in your inbox is safe to click?

 Legitimate e-cards come from reputable e-card companies like American Greetings, Blue Mountain, Hallmark, and Jacquie Lawson.

-Even if the message seems to come from a real e-card company, double-check the name and URL.
+Even if the message seems to come from Hallmark, American Greetings, Blue Mountain, or any other real e-card company, double-check the name and URL.
 Scammers sometimes intentionally misspell the name of a legitimate company to trick recipients.

 4 steps to take if you think you received a fake e-card.